Connect with us

 This ancient ocean layer likely formed when Earth’s tectonic plates shifted, causing parts of the ocean to enter the planet’s interior at subduction zones, where two plates collide and one collapses under the other.
 Over time, accreted oceanic material builds up at the core-mantle boundary and is pushed up by slowly flowing rocks into the mantle.

-See also The new Sony mobile phone has two unique features
+See also The new Huawei phone has a huge display and screen

 Although it is a relatively thin layer, according to the researchers, it still has important functions for our planet.
 The loose islands of the former ocean floor act as “subterranean mountains” and allow heat to escape from the core.
 All this is also important because the temperature conditions of this part of the Earth strongly affect the magnetic field of the planet.